 The one upside of these strings being unmemorable is that it forces people to copy and paste them, but verifying them visually is very hard, and if some malicious software were to change them slightly, most users would be none the wiser.

 This brings me to the next point, which is interacting with smart contracts or sending funds to another account.
 With bank accounts, people just about have the patience to verify the destination account details as they consist of digit groups of numbers covering account numbers and sort/routing codes.
 Even if a 34 character IBAN code is being used, at least there are groupings within the number, with Web3 addresses we have none of this.

-When interfacing with smart contracts it's even worse.
+When interfacing with smart contracts, the UI is even worse.
 As soon as a user has to do more than one interaction, they're likely to switch off and stop paying attention to the specifics of what they're doing.
 It's just like someone agreeing to the terms and conditions of installing software, they're not interested in the specifics of what's happening as long as they obtain the end result they're interested in.
 They need a simple transaction verification process with very limited information required for them to double-check the proposed transaction.

 Just like with other parts of the rapidly evolving Web3 ecosystem, there are a lot of companies making leaps and bounds in streamlining user onboarding into Web3 and in certain respects are already solved problems.
 The most forward-looking approaches use email address credentials that are tied to a Web3 wallet.
 Two firms that are leading here include Magic and Web3 Auth.

 This email login-based approach presents a familiar interface to regular web users, behind the scenes creating a non-custodial wallet.
 This makes use of multi-party compute or equivalent techniques.
 This also has the added benefit of removing seed phrases from the user's product experience.